 The magic and beauty of Ireland cannot be overstated in any way.
 It truly is the most variegated and luscious green land I’ve ever seen in my life.
 I basked in its sun, its frequent and random rain showers, the smell of the air, the architecture, the history, the arcane mist that blankets the land and leaves one to feel they’re in a bit of a time travel.
 I drank beer, I drank whiskey, I ate cabbage and bacon, rose petal-covered chocolates.
 I enjoyed nights out in pubs, rambled around the Film Fleadh in Galway, nearly froze to death in July at the Cliffs of Moher.
 One memory sits deep within my soul like a spark, though… and that was a day trip around the Ring of Kerry.

-I set out very early on my first morning there but on the advice of a lovely, very elderly, local gentleman I met at breakfast in Kenmare who seemed a bit concerned, I decided to wait.
+I set out very early on my first morning in Killarney but on the advice of a lovely, very elderly, local gentleman I met at breakfast who seemed a bit concerned, I decided to wait.
 “Ye’ll be travelin’ alone in the mist.
 Mind yeerself, will ye?”
 He then shook his head and strongly advised me to not go that day, it was too misty, he said.
 I make it habit to listen mindfully to local knowledge and so I waited.
-The next morning I took off again, and once on the Ring I made a lot of pit stops to take photos.
+The next morning I took off again, and once on the Ring proper I made a lot of pit stops to take photos.
 At one of them, noticed a very small gap on the side of bridge that went over a fast-moving stream.
 I ignored it at first but it called to me repeatedly, and I was compelled to find out what was on the other side.
 No one was around, no cars had passed since I parked, so I grabbed my small backpack, some water and my cane, and crossed the bridge.

 On reaching the gap, I peered over the edge of the bridge and noticed a very steep flight of moss-covered steps.
 I picked my way down, using my cane for balance, and on reaching the bottom, felt the modern world disappear in a big whoosh.
 The air was thick with birdsong and a peaty fragrance, the water was rushing, the ground covered in leaves.
 Under a large tree was a big rock, so I went over and took a seat to balance myself and take pictures.
 I leaned back into the tree to relax a bit and I felt myself being lulled into that particular place of wakeful sleeping.
 I was alarmed but unable to stop my descent.
 Words came to my mind that I was safe and my fear quickly dissipated.